Code-Institute-Submissions/secondProject-CI/README.md

 ## Deployment

-The website was made in Gitpod and deployed to [this](https://github.com/Xasthar/secondProject-CI) page.
+The website was made in Gitpod and deployed to [this](https://github.com/Xasthar/secondProject-CI) page.\
-It has several more files used for configuration which are adeed to the gitignore file as to not clutter the repo.
+It has several more files used for configuration which are adeed to the gitignore file as to not clutter the repo.\
-If you missed the demo you can also find it here [https://xasthar.github.io/secondProject-CI/]
+If you missed the demo you can also find it here: [https://xasthar.github.io/secondProject-CI/]

 ## Credits